The best beaches in Madagascar

 The crossing takes about 3,5 hours.
 Be aware that the weather on Madagascar's east coast is unpredictable, and the sea can be rough.
 It is, therefore, not guaranteed that the ferry departs daily, and the crossing can be cancelled at the last minute.
 Not to worry, though, spending an extra day on the palm-fringed beach of Mahambo is no punishment in our eyes.

-Nosy Be and Nosy Iranja are the most famous beaches in Madagascar.
+Nosy Be consists of an archipelago of several smaller islands and is the most famous beach destination in Madagascar.
 They’re often called the Seychelles of Madagascar because of their tranquil azure waters and white, soft sandy beaches.

 Nosy Be is the most developed tourist destination in Madagascar.
-The contrast is quite big compared to the rest of mainland Madagascar: good roads, plenty of hotels and restaurants in all price ranges, and almost everybody speaks English!
+Its contrast to the rest of mainland Madagascar is quite big: good roads, plenty of hotels and restaurants in all price ranges, and almost everybody speaks English!

 We recommend including a Nosy Be-stay in any Madagascar travel itinerary.
 After some adventurous weeks driving on rough roads and enduring basic facilities, Nosy Be can be a wonderful treat.
-However, to some, being surrounded by many tourists can come as a bit of a shock after an adventurous self-drive journey in Madagascar.
+However, to some, being surrounded by resort tourism (and sadly sex tourism) can come as a bit of a shock after an adventurous self-drive journey in Madagascar.
+If you're looking for a less-touristy and more quiet experience, we really recommend island hopping to Nosy Komba and Nosy Sakatia for a true Robin Crusoe experience.
+The finest small-scale boutique hotels can be found on these islands.

 How do I get to Nosy Be?

 For travellers heading to Nosy Be, both South Africa Airways and Ethiopian offer direct flights to the island.
-Additionally, there are charter flights connecting Nosy Be directly to Italy and Poland.
+Additionally, charter flights connect Nosy Be directly to Italy and Poland.

 When is the best time to visit Nose Be?